Unitarian Universalist congregations affirm and promote these Seven Principles:

 Each individual Unitarian Universalist Congregation is owned and governed entirely by its voting members.
 Each Unitarian Universalist congregation has a unique personality and is autonomous in its decision-making.

-The purpose of the UUA is to provide some centralized services and coordination.
+The purpose of the Unitarian Universalist Association (UUA) is to provide some centralized services and coordination.
 For example, the UUA provides religious education materials, ministerial training/accreditation, and a national/international presence.

 The UUA offers opportunities for congregational leaders to gather and share ideas and resources in all aspects of congregational life, such as worship, pastoral care, youth ministry, continuing education, and administration.